ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 **Example**: `256,192,730,12,8,3983`

-A spinner also creates bananas in Catch the Beat, a spinner in Taiko, and does not appear in osu!mania.
+A spinner also creates bananas in Catch the Beat, a spinner in osu!taiko, and does not appear in osu!mania.

 *endTime (Integer)* is when the spinner will end, in milliseconds from the beginning of the song.